-107. Resultantly we declare that sub-section (3) and
+107. Resultantly we declare that sub-section (3) and sub-section (5) of section 7 of Muslim Family Laws Ordinance, 1961 are repugnant to the Injunctions of Islam and it is directed that the President of the Islamic Republic of Pakistan shall take steps to amend the law so as to bring the above provisions into conformity with the Injunctions of Islam.
+The above provisions of sub section (3) and sub-section (5) which have been held to be repugnant to wa'

-sub-section (5) of section 7 of Muslim Family Laws Ordinance, directed that the President of the Islamic Republic of the above provisions into conformity with the Injunctions of Islam.
-The above provisions of sub section (3) and sub-section (5) which have been held to be repugnant to the Injunctions of Islam shall cease to have effect on 31st day of March, 2000.
+the Injunctions of Islam shall cease to have effect on 31st day of March, 2000.